 - Enable autocorrect and autocomplete to make suggestions and to avoid spelling mistakes.

 - Saved searches need to be enabled.
-So that, customers can come back and remembered what they viewed in the choosing stage.
+So, customers can come back and remembered what they viewed in the choosing stage.

 3. Make your product pages more informative and attractive